Eppo-exp/eppo-docs/docs/experiments/segments.md

 ## Single dimension filter

-When you want to quickly explore results along a particular property, you can use the single dimension filter.
+The single dimension filter allows you to quickly explore experiment results based on a specific property.
 In the filter menu, select the "Single Value" filter and select the property and value you want to explore

 ![filter results by dimension](/img/experiments/segments/filter_by_dimension.png)